mattlo/angular-logger/README.md

 # Angular Logger

+An angular module that outputs additional information on the `$log` object.

 ## Install

 Clone the repository and include directly into your project.
 You can also use bower and install as a dependency: